jacklawrencecmg/TradeAnalyzer/PLAYER_VALUES_FEATURE.md

-# Player Values Feature - KTC Integration with FDP Custom Adjustments
+# Player Values Feature - Fantasy Draft Pros Custom Adjustments

 ## Overview

-The Player Values feature integrates KeepTradeCut (KTC) player values with custom FDP (Fantasy Draft Pros) adjustments to provide you with a competitive edge in fantasy football trades and roster decisions.
+The Player Values feature provides Fantasy Draft Pros (FDP) player values with custom adjustments to provide you with a competitive edge in fantasy football trades and roster decisions.

 ## What Makes FDP Values Different?

-Unlike standard KTC values, FDP values apply intelligent adjustments based on:
+FDP values apply intelligent adjustments based on:

 ### 1. **Playoff Schedule Strength**
 - Analyzes strength of opponents in weeks 15-17